Azure/azure-iot-sdk-c/readme.md

 The C SDK is written in ANSI C (C99) to allow for it to run on a wide range of platforms.
 In the repository you will find instructions and build tools to compile and run the device client SDK for C on Linux, Windows and microcontroller platforms (refer to the links above for more information on compiling the device client for C).
-If you are considering porting the device client SDK for C to a new platform, follow our [porting guide][c-porting-guide] document.
+If you are considering porting the device client SDK for C to a new platform, check out the [porting guide][c-porting-guide] document.

 ## Contribution, feedback and issues